hbere/frontend-nanodegree-feedreader/README.md

 # QUICK START

 To run this application, please follow these steps:
+1. Download/close the project
-1. Open index.html
+2. Open index.html in a web browser
-2. Scroll to the bottom of the page
+3. Scroll to the bottom of the page
-3. Double-check that all Jasmine tests are passing
+4. Double-check that all Jasmine tests are passing

 # =======================================